-Switch's clients deploy their compute, server, storage and networking equipment into Switch's data centers, maintaining the ability to manage and operate their own equipment.
-Switch has little influence over the environmental profile of its clients' deployments, but make it a priority to provide clients with a variety of tools and data to manage their own energy use.
+- Jean Lupinacci, Chief of the ENERGY STAR Commercial & Industrial Branch little influence over the environmental profile of its clients' deployments, but makes it a priority to provide clients with a variety of tools and data to manage their own energy use.
 Through Switch's Living Data Center portal, clients have access to both real-time and historical energy use, by server and by rack, inside Switch data centers.
 Our systems provide clients with real-time access to energy usage data for transparency and reporting purposes and clients can optimize their equipment and data processing requests to minimize energy use.